sharpenb/awesome-ai-reliability/README.md

 A curated list of resources about Machine Learning (ML) reliability.
 It covers robustness, uncertainty, privacy, and trustworthiness of ML systems.

+If you find this list helpful, give it a ⭐ on GitHub, share it, and feel free to contribute by submitting a pull request or issue!

 ---

 ## Facts/Numbers 📊